zilishen/documentation/content/nms/admin-guides/maintenance/backup-and-recovery.md

     ```
     {{< note >}}The restore script needs root access to kubernetes for the restore operation.{{< /note >}}

-6. The script will ask for the NGINX Management Suite namespace after a 5 second delay.
+6. The script will ask for the NGINX Management Suite namespace.
 Once the namespace has been provided, the script will consume the specified backup-archive.

 The restore script will only restore the databases and core secrets.
 If you want to restore the user passwords too, run the following commands: